Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 As has been put forward by several groups, quantitative comparison becomes much better when considering ratio's of experimental data, {\it e.g.}, see the switching of conductance for two magnetic states of a molecule \cite{Schmaus2011}, or the comparison of different connection sites on a molecule, as in the `Magic Ratio's' discussed by \textcite{Geng2015} and further reviewed in \textcite{Ulcakar2019}.
 The results for ratio's compare quantitatively, because many of the aspects of the theory that are sensitive to matrix elements drop out.

 Despite the remaining gap in quantitative agreement mentioned above, the role of DFT-based computations in guiding and interpreting the experiments should be strongly emphasized.
-Given the limited number of parameters that experiments typically give access to computations complement the experiments, and guide our understanding.
-However, when conductance is the only parameter available for comparison we must remain cautious to avoid mis-interpretations.
+Given the limited number of parameters that experiments typically give access to, computations complement the experiments and guide our understanding.
+In situations where the conductance of a single species is the only parameter available for comparison and the atomic structure is not fully known, we must remain cautious to avoid mis-interpretations.